Your Guide to FedRAMP Diagrams

 Network Diagram

 The network diagram should illustrate logical network separation and communication within your network devices such as routers, firewalls, nodes and other hardware (both virtual and physical) located within your environment.
-The network diagram is a living document that is updated and reviewed regularly for accuracy.
+The network diagram is a living document that is updated and reviewed regularly for accuracy by Agency personnel, Third Party Assessment Organizations (3PAOs) and/or FedRAMP and DISA.

 - All network devices